-There is a one-year limit on removal unless the court finds that the plaintiff has acted in bad faith in order to prevent a defendant from removing the action.”
+There is a one-year limit on removal unless the court finds that the plaintiff has acted in bad faith to prevent a defendant from removing the action.
 Colgate tried to push the “unless” part of that rule, claiming the joinder was fraudulent.

-The judge chided Colgate’s lawyers, saying he really was not sure what their argument was, but eventually assumed that Colgate was claiming that plaintiff had no intention of pursuing her claims against the Maryland defendants.
+The judge chided Colgate’s lawyers, saying he really was not sure what their argument was, but eventually assumed that Colgate claimed that plaintiff had no intention of pursuing her claims against the Maryland defendants.
 But showing that a plaintiff did not intend to pursue a joint judgment is insufficient.
-Instead, Colgate had to show show that plaintiff has no intention of pursuing her claims and that no colorable ground for claiming such an intention existed.
-Because Colgate’s attorneys did not even really make an effort to do this, Judge Nickerson easily remanded the case back to Baltimore City.
-Which, is exactly where the plaintiffs want to be.
+Instead, Colgate had to show that plaintiff has no intention of pursuing her claims and that no colorable ground for claiming such an intention existed.
+Because Colgate’s attorneys did not even really attempt to do this, Judge Nickerson easily remanded the case back to Baltimore City.
+Which is exactly where the plaintiffs want to be.

-I’m pretty good at tracking Maryland state appellate opinions.
-I need to do a better job of keeping an eye on these new federal court opinions.
+I’m good at tracking Maryland state appellate opinions.
+I need to do a better job of monitoring these new federal court opinions.